About Prostate Cancer

 Cancer is not a single disease with one cause and one type of treatment.
 There are more than 200 different types of cancer.
 Each has its own natural course of development and response to treatment.

-- If you’re over 40, get an annual check for prostate cancer!
+- If you’re over 40, get an annual check at your GP for prostate cancer!

 - NZ men live on average 4 years less than women

 - 6 out of 10 New Zealand males are overweight